imyuliz/beku/README.md

 ### beku
-A golang kubernetes deploy library for humans
+A golang kubernetes deploy library for humans.

 ### About beku